koii-network/docs/koii/ways-to-get-koii/compute-sharing-marketplace/compute-sharing-marketplace.md

 Task nodes perform [automated microservices](/develop/koii-task-101/what-are-tasks/) for the network and receive bounty tokens for their work.
 As the task nodes work through their tasks, they post various signed payloads to storage layers or their personal API, and each node checks the work of the others before writing votes into the K2 layer and trigger the distribution of the bounty.&#x20;

 Want to make money while you sleep?
-Sign up below to join the public beta!

 <ContentLink
   title='Run a task Node'